Shudao: History

-On his Asian journey (1271–1295) Marco Polo spent the years 1275 to 1295 in China during the Yuan Period.
-He left a clear description of the Great Road from Beijing to Chengdu, and included its major Shu Roads sections.
+On his Asian journey (1271–1295) Marco Polo spent the years 1275 to 1295 in China during the Yuan period.
+He left a clear description of the Great Road from Khanbaliq (modern Beijing) to Chengdu, and included its major Shu Roads sections.
 Later, China's centres of population and economy moved out of the western mountain regions to the eastern plains.
 The flows of traffic changed in the same way.
 But the Shu Roads remained important for communication between the western basins.

-During the troubles at the end of Ming Period, Sichuan suffered material damage and loss of population through various raids and invasions.
+During the tumults at the transition from Ming to Qing period, Sichuan suffered substantially material damage and loss of population through various raids and invasions.
 Long sections of the Shu Roads fell into disrepair.
-Under the rule of the Qing Dynasty, Sichuan was rebuilt, and the Shu Roads were repaired.
+Under the rule of the Qing dynasty, Sichuan was rebuilt and repopulated, and the Shu Roads were repaired.
 They remained important routes for traffic until the first decades of the 20th century.

 The first modern motor road was opened in Sichuan in 1937 and reached the Guanzhong in 1943.
 Since that time, long sections of new roads were built along almost the same routes as the former roads.
 In this way most of the ancient plank roads were destroyed.
 New plank roads were built for sightseeing and tourists, but they have never served real traffic.